webquarx/design-patterns/README.md

 chain.execute(param);
 ```

-The result will be the same as:
+The result will be same as:
 ```typescript
 const step1 = new Step1();
 const step2 = new Step2();